crossbario/txaio/docs/programming-guide.rst

 Starting Logging Yourself
 -------------------------

-If you are already starting your favourite logging system yourself (be that Twiste'd logger via ``globalLogBeginner`` or Python stdlib logging), any library using txaio's logging should play nicely with it. **Not** ever calling :func:`txaio.start_logging` has a slight drawback, however: as part of setting up logging, we re-bind all the "unused" logging methods to do-nothing.
+If you are already starting your favourite logging system yourself (be that Twiste'd logger via ``globalLogBeginner`` or Python stdlib logging), any library using txaio's logging should play nicely with it. **Not** ever calling `txaio.start_logging` has a slight drawback, however: as part of setting up logging, we re-bind all the "unused" logging methods to do-nothing.
 For example, if the log level is set to ``'info'`` than the ``.debug`` method on all txaio-created logger instances becomes a no-op.

 For fully-worked examples of this, look in ``examples/log_interop_stdlib.py`` and ``examples/log_interop_twisted.py``.